tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 The bdqffdq:hasAuthoritiesDefaults property may be present in isolation (to make the expected response easier to read) as in the VALIDATION_COUNTRYCODE_STANDARD example above when a test is not parameterized, or when a test is parameterized, with corresponding bdqffdq:Arguments and bdqffdq:Parameters.

-See section [# 2.3 Parameterising the tests (normative)](../../bdqcore/index.md#23-Parameterising-the-tests-normative) of the bdqcore landing page for further guidance on bdq:sourceAuthority values, parameters, and arguments.
+See section [# 3.3 Parameterising the tests (normative)](../../bdqcore/index.md#33-parameterising-the-tests-normative) of the bdqcore landing page for further guidance on bdq:sourceAuthority values, parameters, and arguments.

 #### 2.3.2.4 Default value strings in parameters (normative)

 When a test is defined as parameterized, implementations SHOULD support the parameter in addition to the information elements.
 When a test is defined as parameterized, implementations MAY choose to only support the default value, and MAY do so internally to the test, without including the parameter(s) in the test API (note that implementations that choose to do so, will be unable to validate against all of the test validation data (see [8 Validating Test Implementations](#8-Validating-Test-Implementations-normative))).

-When the parameter has a default value and a resource, and an implemntation includes the parameter in its API, that implementation MUST support the string literal given as the default value, and internally choose the resource "{[resource]}" or "{API endpoint [resource]}" based on that string literal "default value".
+When the parameter has a default value and a resource, and an implementation includes the parameter in its API, that implementation MUST support the string literal given as the default value, and internally choose the resource "{[resource]}" or "{API endpoint [resource]}" based on that string literal "default value".
 Implementations MAY also accept other values including the "{[resource]}" or "{API endpoint [resource]}" as the value for the parameter in the API for the test implementation.

 #### 2.3.2.5 Example interpretation of a parameter string default value (non-normative)